moby/moby/docs/sources/reference/commandline/cli.md

     10 GB of space on the pool.
 However, the filesystem will use more space for the empty case the larger the device is.

-     **Warning**: This value affects the system-wide "base" empty filesystem that may already be initialized and inherited by pulled images.
+     **Warning:** This value affects the system-wide "base" empty filesystem that may already be initialized and inherited by pulled images.
 Typically, a change to this value will require additional steps to take effect: